 The latest results season has dealt a blow to Aspen Insurance Holdings Limited.

-From a net income of US$16.1 million (around NZ$24.9 million) in the first half of 2018, the insurance group took a nosedive to a net loss after tax of US$37.3 million (around NZ$57.88 million) in the same period this year.
+From a net income of $16.1 million in the first half of 2018, the insurance group took a nosedive to a net loss after tax of $37.3 million in the same period this year.

-Aspen’s gross written premium (GWP) in the six months ended June 30 fell 5.9% to less than US$1.9 billion (around NZ$2.94 billion).
+Aspen’s gross written premium (GWP) in the six months ended June 30 fell 5.9% to less than $1.9 billion.
 GWP in the insurance and reinsurance segments posted decreases of 4.7% and 7.1%, respectively.

 A portion of Aspen’s interim results report highlighted various expenses in the six-month period.

-“Non-operating expenses in the first half of 2019 included US$43.9 million (around NZ$68.1 million) of expenses related to or triggered by the transaction with affiliates of certain investment funds affiliated with Apollo Global Management, LLC; US$6 million (around NZ$9.31 million) of expenses related to the operational effectiveness and efficiency programme; and US$12 million (around NZ$18.6 million) of expenses in relation to severance, amortisation, and other non-recurring costs.”
+“Non-operating expenses in the first half of 2019 included $43.9 million of expenses related to or triggered by the transaction with affiliates of certain investment funds affiliated with Apollo Global Management, LLC; $6 million of expenses related to the operational effectiveness and efficiency programme; and $12 million of expenses in relation to severance, amortization, and other non-recurring costs.”